 Persian Phrases to Use When You're Angry

 Anger is a universal emotion, but its expression varies across cultures and languages.
-Persian (Farsi), known for its poetic and nuanced style, offers many phrases to express feelings.
+Persian (Farsi), known for its poetic and nuanced style, offers many expressive ways to communicate emotions.
+Whether you’re navigating a disagreement, expressing frustration, or setting boundaries, learning Persian phrases to use when you’re angry helps you communicate clearly and respectfully.

-This guide explores essential Persian phrases to use when you’re angry, from mild annoyance to intense frustration, along with idioms, cultural insights, and tips to manage tone and delivery.
+This guide covers essential Persian expressions for anger — from mild annoyance to intense frustration — along with idioms, cultural insights, and tone tips.

 Why Learn Persian Phrases for Expressing Anger?

-• Navigate emotional situations confidently.
+• Navigate emotional situations with confidence

-How to Say I’m Angry in Persian
+How to Say “I’m Angry” in Persian

-من عصبانی هستم (Man asabāni hastam) – I’m angry.
+• من عصبانی هستم (Man asabāni hastam) — I’m angry

-عصبانیام (Asabāni-am) – I’m angry.
+• عصبانیام (Asabāni-am) — I’m angry (informal)

-• حوصله ندارم (Hossele nadāram) – I don’t have the patience.
+• حوصله ندارم (Hossele nadāram) — I don’t have the patience

 • دیگه بسه!
-(Dige basse!) – That’s enough!
+(Dige basseh!) — That’s enough!

-• باید آرام باشم (Bāyad ārām bāsham) – I need to stay calm.
+• باید آرام باشم (Bāyad ārām bāsham) — I need to stay calm

-Commonly Used Expressions to Express for Annoyance
+Common Persian Expressions for Annoyance

-• این کار درست نیست (In kār dorost nist) – This is not right.
+• این کار درست نیست (In kār dorost nist) — This is not right

 • چرا این کارو کردی؟ (Cherā in kāro kardi?) — Why did you do this?

-• این قابل قبول نیست (In ghābele ghabool nist) – This is unacceptable.
+• این قابل قبول نیست (In ghābel-e ghabool nist) — This is unacceptable

 Persian Idioms to Convey Anger

-• خونم به جوش اومده (Khoonam be jush umade) – My blood is boiling.
+• خونم به جوش اومده (Khoonam be jush umade) — My blood is boiling

-• اعصابم خورد شده (Asābam khord shode) – My nerves are shattered.
+• اعصابم خورد شده (Asābam khord shode) — My nerves are shattered

-More assertive Phrases for Intense Anger
+More Assertive Persian Phrases for Strong Anger

 • دیگه نمیتونم تحمل کنم!
 (Dige nemitunam tahammol konam!) — I can’t take it anymore!